-The BA (Hons) in Acting will equip you with the knowledge and skills to work within the acting industry.
-The award will deliver technical training in acting techniques and processes including advancement of individual skill sets.
-You will be able to advance and hone your own specialism, such as musical theatre, puppetry, directing, stage combat and scriptwriting.
+The BSc (Hons) Computer Science (validated by The Open University) will equip you with the knowledge and skills to work within the computing industry.
+The award will deliver technical training in computer Science techniques and processes including advancement of individual skill sets.
+You will be able to advance and hone your own specialism, such as databases, Java, C++, mobile app development and networking.
 You will be continuously developing these skills in line with your aspirational career trajectory.
-Alongside this, you will be working towards professional briefs to develop your technical and transferable skills, considering your own identity as a performer and preparing for professional work within the acting industry.
-Throughout the programme you will be able to demonstrate the application of your knowledge and skills through performances, workshop projects, written proposals and digital products.
+Alongside this, you will be working towards professional briefs to develop your technical and transferable skills, considering your own identity as a computer scientist and preparing for professional work within the computing industry.
+Throughout the programme you will be able to demonstrate the application of your knowledge and skills through workshop projects, written proposals and digital products.
 Opportunities will be created for you to relate your experience to relevant theories and concepts and to critically reflect and learn from your practical and workplace experience in a creative context.
-Emphasis is placed upon your developing independence and the furthering of critical thinking skills to help you to become increasingly knowledgeable and reflective about your own academic development and about current practices in the acting industry.
+Emphasis is placed upon your developing independence and the furthering of critical thinking skills to help you to become increasingly knowledgeable and reflective about your own academic development and about current practices in the computing industry.
 You will have the opportunity to demonstrate this development, through a sustained, in depth piece of work which will allow you to demonstrate both your academic and professional capabilities.

 The course provides you with the opportunity to progress your skills and techniques through a series of modules designed to focus your creative practice and provide you will the skills, awareness and confidence to place yourself within a growing creative economy.
-You will focus your individual experience and direct your learning toward your career aspirations and creative niche.
-Specialist skills will be explored in facilities both at Quarry Hill Campus and in studio spaces within the New Mabgate Campus, which are supported by lecturers and technicians who are practicing industry professionals.
-In addition to this you will be encouraged to explore and engage with local organisations, practicing individuals and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and strong network of contacts.
+You will focus your individual experience and direct your learning toward your career aspirations and creative niche..
+In addition to this you will be encouraged to explore and engage with local organizations, practicing individuals and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and strong network of contacts.

-The course aims to:

-• Provide a comprehensive and challenging vocational programme in Acting, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds into various creative industry contexts.

-- Offer a robust BA (Hons) programme that is relevant to current practice in the performing arts industries, that will support students to progress onto their chosen trajectory - Develop students with a range of practical skills pertinent to contemporary practice - Produce graduates who have both subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable within the performance industries - Produce graduates with entrepreneurial ability relevant to the performance industries - Produce graduates who have an understanding of acting in the wider social and cultural environment
+- Provide a comprehensive and challenging vocational programme in computer science, including core and specialist modules, which facilitate access and progression for a wide range of students from diverse backgrounds into various computer/digital industry contexts. - Offer a robust Top-up Degree programme that is relevant to current practice in computer science. - Provide the opportunity for level 5 students to complete a full degree in the specialist field of computer science - Produce graduates who have the ability to critically reflect and learn from their practical and academic - experience in a computing context and relate this experience to relevant theory. - Produce highly motivated individuals who have the awareness, understanding and flexibility to continually redevelop their knowledge and skills. - Produce graduates who have both subject specific skills (expressive, creative, technical) and transferable skills (communication, teamwork, project management) which are key to being employable within the computer science industry. - Produce graduates with autonomous and entrepreneurial abilities relevant to the computer science. - Produce graduates who have an analytical and reflective understanding of computer science and wider digital subjects in the context of the workplace today and in relation to the wider social and cultural environment. - Provide a supportive pastoral environment - Provide opportunities to develop wider professional/soft skills and personal transferable skills so that during studies students may move directly into the computer science industry